 By default, the stopping power of the material at the PreStepPoint is used.
-If the averaged LET to water regardless of the material is of interest, set following line to true:
+Often a conversion to the LET (in particular water) is of interest.
+To convert the stopping power to another material than present in the volume use:

 '''

-/gate/actor/MyActor/setLETtoWater false
+/gate/actor/MyActor/setOtherMaterial G4_WATER

 '''